Thermus thermophilus: Strains

 The two most widely used strains in laboratory settings are HB27 and HB8.
 The strain HB27 is capable of living in an aerobic or anaerobic environment.
 It has a genome that consists of a main chromosome (1.89Mb long), as well as a megaplasmid, known as pTT27 (0.23Mb long).
 The chromosome of HB27 contains 1,968 protein coding genes, with 20% of these genes having no known function.
 While the megaplasmid contains 230 protein coding genes, about 39% of these genes have no known function.

 The strain HB8 is also an aerobic organism and is a model organism for systems biology.
 It has a genome consisting of a plasmid, known as pTT8 (9.3kb long), that is coupled with a chromosome (1.85Mb), as well as a megaplasmid, also known as pTT27 (0.26Mb).
 This strain was found to be a polyploid organism, with a chromosome and megaplasmid copy number of about four to five.

 Applications

-This organism has been advantageous for industrial biotechnological fields as it is an excellent source of enzymes, more specifically thermozymes.
-One of these enzymes being the Tth DNA polymerase (rTth to emphasize it being recombinant).

 rTth DNA polymerase is a recombinant thermostable DNA polymerase derived from Thermus thermophilus HB8, with optimal activity at 70-80 °C, used in some PCR applications.
 The enzyme possesses efficient reverse transcriptase activity in the presence of manganese.
 This enzyme is beneficial for amplification of GC-rich targets and for crude samples.
 It can be used in applications of PCR, RT-PCR and also primer extension.
 This polymerase has been shown to be resistant to DNA polymerase inhibitors present in clinical samples, it also has the capacity to detect RNA in the presence of inhibitors.
 Under the presence of inhibitors, it was shown to detect this RNA at a comparable level with its capacity to detect DNA.